 In 2015 the property was purchased by its current custodian Jenny Paul who has embarked on a mission to restore the soul of community spirit that the Little Croobyar School once inspired.

-Jenny has worked hard to turn the Old Schoolhouse property into a place where people feel welcomed and comfortable.
+Jenny has worked hard to turn The Old Schoolhouse Milton property into a place where people feel welcomed and comfortable.
 As well as maintaining the grounds and sharing the history of the Schoolhouse she has also added her own touch to a home that seems to have been having additions, extensions and renovations for most of its life.

-The Old Schoolhouse retains all of its authentic charms and some added new ones, with a second story master suite and an extended living dining area at the rear of the building.
+The Old Schoolhouse Milton retains all of its authentic charms and some added new ones, with a second story master suite and an extended living dining area at the rear of the building.
 During the recent renovations some discoveries were made including beautiful old brickwork underneath the old kitchen fireplace which has been lovingly restored and now leads you into the original front sitting room and bedroom